steina1989/clockwidget/README.md

 ## Known caveats
 ### Gnome
 You may want to enable the [noAnnoyance plugin](https://extensions.gnome.org/extension/1236/noannoyance/) if the Clock widget opens in the background and you are greeted with Gnome's "Application Ready" message (it's a mad annoying feature anyway)

+There seems to be some disrepancies between operating systems, especially regarding how successfully the application of css is (clock is rendered with small font size)

+It has however been verified to work on Ubuntu 18.10 with Vanilla Gnome installed.

 ## This has been a March installment of 2019's A-Program-A-Month